 Children Differ From Adults

-- Children are developing - physically, emotionally and psychologically - illness impacts them differently to adults.
+- Children are developing - physically, emotionally and psychologically - illness impacts on them differently to adults.

-- Communication with children takes patience and skill - the parent/caregivers often provide the history but it is still important to engage with and include the child (as appropriate to age).
+- Communication with children takes patience and skill - young children may not verbalise symptoms and the parent/carer often provides the history.
+Nonetheless it is still important to engage with and include the child (as appropriate to age).

-- The child may not give any verbal history and this is often obtained from the parent / caregiver.
+- A young child may not give any verbal history – this is common and the history is often obtained from the parent/carer.

-- The history may not tell you where the problem is (so you need to examine all joints as part of your general assessment).
+- The history alone may not tell you where the problems are – there is need to examine all joints.

 - Children may not verbalise pain and non-verbal clues are important (e.g., facial expression, withdrawal and non-usage of a limb).